-The Leadership team will monitor the issue of any red cards and unpick any patterns, in order to minimise these events.
+The Leadership team will monitor behaviour incidents and unpick any patterns, in order to minimise these events.

 The Leadership Team supports the staff by implementing the policy, by setting the standards of behaviour, and by supporting staff in the implementation of the policy.